redox-os/rfcs/text/0011-dynamic-drivers.md

 # Summary
 [summary]: #summary
-Discussion on how the service monitor could dynamically load drivers.
+Discussion on how the service-monitor could dynamically load drivers.

 For clarification:
 - In many places "user service monitor" is shortened to "service monitor".